agarsev/quevedo/NOTES.md

     - [X] adapt test and predict commands
     - [X] test with trained in server
 - [X] Check CNN still works
-- [ ] Check YOLO still works
 - [O] Adapt web for symbols, and some extras
     - [X] en lista básica, también listar directorios de símbolos (bajo otro encabezado)
     - [X] urls using real/symbols
-    - [ ] Make new page (different from edit) for symbol editing (some code is probably the same, but not much)
+    - [X] Make new page (different from edit) for symbol editing (some code is probably the same, but not much).
+Edit.js remains, has meta and footer, imports annotation editor from either tran or symb
     - [ ] fix api (save, new, etc)
-    - [ ] If there are no folders under "real", the web interface should offer the default one even if the directory is not physically there.
     - [X] In list.js show total number of annotations in a subset
     - [X] nice to have: add Copyright note, and app logo
 - [ ] Add preproc option for experiments, create rotator script (in examples maybe)